 Please join our efforts to provide an accurate directory of safe havens for pets.
 If you notice that we omitted a program that should be in our registry, or if you spot an error in any of the listings, contact AWI at email@example.com and provide as much information as you can.
-Your help is integral in maintaining the Safe Havens Mapping Project.
+You can also reach us on Facebook, Twitter, and Instagram!
+Your help is integral in maintaining the Safe Havens for pets directory.

 Can I include my pet(s) in a Temporary Restraining Order (TRO)?

 Yes.
 Thirty-six states, the District of Columbia, and Puerto Rico have laws to ensure that victims of domestic violence can include their pets in restraining orders.
 Even if your state does not have a specific provision, most state TROs contain language that gives courts discretion to permit additional orders.
 For example, a court can order that pets be included in a TRO, as they do for the temporary care of children or possession of property.
 Conditions bonds also can include pets.
 A TRO can authorize law enforcement to assist with the removal of a pet from the home.
 Learn more here.

 - Children and Animals At Risk: Guidelines for Human Service Personnel

 - Including Pets in Protection Orders: A State-by-State Guide

 - Safety Planning for Pets of Domestic Violence Survivors

 Publications and Past Presentations

 If you are interested in the Safe Havens for Pets team speaking at your event, please contact firstname.lastname@example.org.